OldSneerJaw/synctos/README.md

 * `date`: The value is an ISO 8601 date string _without_ time and time zone components (e.g. "2016-06-18").
 No additional parameters.
 * `attachmentReference`: The value is the name of one of the document's file attachments.
 Note that, because the addition of an attachment is often a separate Sync Gateway API operation from the creation/replacement of the associated document, this validation type is only applied if the attachment is actually present in the document.
 However, since the sync function is run twice in such situations (i.e. once when the document is created/replaced and once when the attachment is created/replaced), the validation will be performed eventually.
 Additional parameters:
   * `supportedExtensions`: An array of case-insensitive file extensions that are allowed for the attachment's filename (e.g. "txt", "jpg", "pdf").
 No restriction by default.
-  * `supportedContentTypes`: An array of content/MIME types that are allowed for the attachment's contents (e.g. "image/png", "text/html", "application/json").
+  * `supportedContentTypes`: An array of content/MIME types that are allowed for the attachment's contents (e.g. "image/png", "text/html", "application/xml").
 No restriction by default.
   * `maximumSize`: The maximum file size, in bytes, of the attachment.
 May not be greater than 20MB (20,971,520 bytes), as Couchbase Server/Sync Gateway sets that as the hard limit per document or attachment.
 Undefined by default.

 Validation types for complex data types, which allow for nesting of child properties and elements:

 * `array`: An array/list of elements.
 Additional parameters:
   * `mustNotBeEmpty`: If `true`, an array with no elements is not allowed.
 Defaults to `false`.
   * `arrayElementsValidator`: The validation that is applied to each element of the array.
-Any validation type may be used.
+Any validation type, including those for complex data types, may be used.
 Undefined by default.
 An example:

 ```
     {
       propertyName: 'myArray1',
       type: 'array',
+      mustNotBeEmpty: true,
       arrayElementsValidator: {
         type: 'string',
         regexPattern: new RegExp('[A-Za-z0-9_-]+')